itxcxm/Stotre-Phone-and-Laptop/README.md

-# Stotre-Phone-and-Laptop
+# Phone and Laptop Store

-A full-stack e-commerce application for cloud gaming services built with React and Node.js/Express.
+A full-stack e-commerce application for selling phones and laptops built with React and Node.js/Express.

 ## 🚀 Features

 ### User Features

 - User registration and authentication (JWT-based)
 - Browse and search products
 - Shopping cart management